riveSunder/yuca/docs/evo_abio.md

 Complicated and carefully engineered CA systems in the tradition of John Von Neumann's universal constructor CA [^Vo1966] can display life-like characteristics such as self-replication, movement, and growth.
 On the other hand Conway's Game of Life [^Be2004] and successors showed that very simple CA rules can give rise to complex systems with similar capabilities, and it seems that only minimal criteria need to be met in a simple complex system to achieve life-like traits and computational capability.

 Unlike Von Neumann's 29-state CA, we can describe the development of Conway's Life as evolution via selection for human preferences.
 One of the selection criteria that emerged under and encompassing search for something interesting was the simultaneous support for opposing capabilities to grow without bound or to vanish completely.
-In fact the inability to predict whether a given pattern under a given set of CA ruleswill persist or vanish is in fact a version of the halting _Entscheidungensproblem_ (decision problem).
+In fact the inability to predict whether a given pattern under a given set of CA rules will persist or vanish is in fact a version of the halting _Entscheidungensproblem_ (decision problem).

 {:style="text-align:center;"}